Chart Color Schemes

 Nailsworth - Broadview shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Nailsworth - Broadview is significantly higher than broader benchmarks.
-43.1% of residents aged 15 and above hold university qualifications, compared to 25.7% in South Australia (SA) and 28.9% in the Greater Adelaide area.
-Bachelor degrees are most common at 28.2%, followed by postgraduate qualifications at 10.7% and graduate diplomas at 4.2%.
-Vocational credentials are also prominent, with 25.8% of residents aged 15 and above holding such qualifications - advanced diplomas at 10.5% and certificates at 15.3%.
+Educational attainment in Nailsworth significantly surpasses broader benchmarks.
+As of the latest data, 43.1% of residents aged 15 and above hold university qualifications, compared to 25.7% in South Australia (SA) and 28.9% in Greater Adelaide.
+The area's educational advantage is evident with bachelor degrees leading at 28.2%, followed by postgraduate qualifications at 10.7% and graduate diplomas at 4.2%.
+Trade and technical skills are also prominent, with 25.8% of residents aged 15 and above holding vocational credentials - advanced diplomas at 10.5% and certificates at 15.3%.

-Educational participation is high, with 28.9% of residents currently enrolled in formal education.
+Educational participation is notably high, with 28.9% of residents currently enrolled in formal education.
 This includes 9.5% in primary education, 7.6% in tertiary education, and 6.5% pursuing secondary education.
-Nailsworth Primary School serves the local area, with an enrollment of 562 students as of a certain date.
-The school focuses exclusively on primary education, with secondary options available in surrounding areas.
-School places per 100 residents (8.5) are below the regional average (16.6), indicating some students may attend schools in adjacent areas.

 Frequently Asked Questions - Education